 - all submissions will then be reviewed by the judging panel to create a long-list.
 Print copies of long-listed books will be requested from their respective publishers by the RHS and allocated to the judging panel.

 - judging then takes place leading to the creation of a Shortlist of eight titles, from which two final winners of the RHS First Book Prize will be chosen.
-The award of the next round of book prizes is expected to occur in or soon after July 2025.
+The award of the next round of book prizes is expected to occur in July 2026.

 Judges’ citation: